bigconnect/bigconnect/README.md

 ----------------------
 [bigconnect.io](https://bigconnect.io)

-A multi-model Big Data store supporting graph, document, key/value, and object models.
+A multi-model Big Data graph store supporting document, key/value and object models.

 It’s an information-agnostic system where all data that flows into the system is transformed, mapped, enriched and then stored in a logical way using a semantic model of concepts, attributes and relationships.